 Bring with you: Warm outdoor clothing, a waterproof jacket and pants, headwear and gloves.
 Spikes which fit onto your shoes are very useful in icy conditions (ice grips or traction cleats).
-Good hiking shoes are essential, ice crampons are provided for the glacier hike, it is not possible to fit them to any other kind of footwear.
-If you don´t have good hiking shoes you can rent them from us when you book the tour online.
+Good hiking boots are essential, ice crampons are provided for the glacier hike, it is not possible to fit them to any other kind of footwear.
+If you don´t have good hiking boots you can rent them from us when you book the tour online.

 Drop-off information: We drop you off at your hotel or a nearby authorized meeting point between 20:00 and 23:00, depending on weather and road conditions.

 Ice Cave info: During the summer months (Apr-Oct), we go to the Ice cave beneath the volcano.
 If it is inaccessible, we do a glacier hike instead.

 Note: Due to weather conditions and limited daylight during winter time the itinerary can vary between departure dates.
 Our guides evaluate the circumstances and weather forecasts and make the best possible decision.
 There are also times when the tour will begin with the Golden Circle and South Coast and end with the West Iceland part.